-- Emphasis on employee career development as part of their holistic wellness; fostering a sense of purpose and job satisfaction among the workforce - · Efforts recognised on external platforms, showcasing the strength of our engagement initiatives - Strong communication channels and launch of initiatives, such as 'engagement with purpose', enabling meaningful dialogue and collaboration across the organisation elements of our HR focus have helped keep our employees motivated and eager to scale new and higher milestones.
+- Emphasis on employee career development as part of their holistic wellness; fostering a sense of purpose and job satisfaction among the workforce - Efforts recognised on external platforms, showcasing the strength of our engagement initiatives - Strong communication channels and launch of initiatives, such as 'engagement with purpose', enabling meaningful dialogue and collaboration across the organisation based rewards system, employee well-being initiatives and employee engagement practices that serve to build a thriving workforce and achieve long-term success.
+These elements of our HR focus have helped keep our employees motivated and eager to scale new and higher milestones.
 This culture has enabled us to reach the highest ever production milestone of 1 million tonne+.